-Some people, such as my Mother, prefer to take Disney pictures on a real camera instead of her iPhone.
-If this applies to you, do not forget to pack a charged battery or extra loose batteries.
+Some people prefer to take pictures on a real camera instead of their iPhone.
+If this applies to you, do not forget to charge your battery or pack extra loose batteries.

 There is no escaping the Florida sun.
 Do not forget these!

 During the summer months, it is beneficial to wear a hat/visor to help keep the sun off of your face, as it incredibly strong.
 Even on days when we apply sunscreen multiple times, we go home with red faces.

 I like to pack a couple bottles of water.
 Bottles are $3 inside of the parks, which adds up quickly.
 Even if it is only two bottles of water per person, we save a couple of dollars and have it on demand instead of having to stand in line to buy one.

 Tip: Wrap your water bottles in a beach towel so that your other items do not get wet.
 Plus, you have a beach towel should you need to sit down and wait on a parade or dry off after a water ride.

 After walking numerous miles on pavement all day, someone is going to have an ache or two.

 While autograph books are sold in the park, it is cheaper to bring your own if you plan on using one.
 Also pack a big pen as not all characters can hold a normal sized one (Chip, Dale, Pluto, Goofy).

 Whether this is pins, lanyards, t-shirts, or ears, make sure to pack your paraphernalia.